provable-things/ethereum-keys-sgx/README.md

 :black_square_button: Abstract out generic enclave funcs (mem. allocing etc)

-:black_square_button: Separate the app from the SDK repo enclave to make it lean and mean.
+:white_check_mark: Separate the app from the SDK repo enclave to make it lean and mean.

 :black_square_button: Make a stand alone binary for D/L.